Director of Conservation and Science

 Science Team Lead

-Dr. Morgane Tidière is a postdoctoral researcher with a joint position within the Conservation & Science Department at Species360 and within the Population Biology Team, Department of Biology, at the University of Southern Denmark.
+Dr. Morgane Tidière is an assistant professor with a joint position within the Conservation & Science Department at Species360 and within the Population Biology Team, Department of Biology, at the University of Southern Denmark.

 Her work focuses on improving our understanding of the interaction between changing environment and evolutionary factors to explain the differences in demographic parameters (survival and reproduction) between sexes, populations, and species, across the tree of life.
 By analyzing the aggregated data in ZIMS, she tries to find unique insights into species, which we can then translate into analytic tools.
 Her aim is to support zoos and aquariums in pursuing improved management practices and the overall care and welfare of their animals, as well as improving the global evolution and demographic knowledge of species.